-In the current 10th edition, Warhammer 40k detachments are themed rule-sets – normally two pages long – that offer different styles of play to choose from within each army.
-Read on for a breakdown of how it works – and a list of all available detachments right now, including the 2024 Grotmas PDFs.
+In the current 10th edition, Warhammer 40k detachments are themed rule-sets - normally two pages long - that offer different styles of play to choose from within each army.
+Read on for a breakdown of how it works - and a list of all available detachments right now.

-Detachments, as a concept, have been a key element of Warhammer 40k army building through many editions of the game, but their role has changed several times to reflect how the game designers think your armies should be organised.
+Detachments, as a concept, have been a key element of Warhammer 40k army building through many editions of the game, but their role has changed several times to reflect how the game designers think your armies should be organised - and they're now a core part of how all the Warhammer 40k factions work.

 In Warhammer 40k 10th edition, they're extremely simple: you choose one detachment, and all the rules for that detachment apply to your whole army, in addition to the basic army rules for your faction.